SOZO FELLOWSHIP

 Q: How do I know if this program is a good fit for me?

-If you are an artist who creates original work with a vision to make impact in the world, and you tend to wear many hats, this program is a great fit for you.
-Our focus at SOZO is to cultivate a creative ecosystem whereby artists can deeply examine their sustainability on their journey to becoming cultural leaders.
+If you are an artist who creates original, multidisciplinary work with a vision to make impact in the world, and you tend to wear many hats, this program is a great fit for you.
+Our focus at SOZO is to cultivate a creative ecosystem whereby artists can deeply examine their sustainability on their journey to becoming cultural leaders, with two decades of experience supporting artists whose work is bold and outside-the-box.
 SOZO Fellowship provides the tools, insights and support structure to nurture that.

 Q: What are my potential takeaways from the Fellowship?